 Is it possible that how things “really” or “truly” are is very different from how they appear to us?
-Could it be, for example, that we are living in a computer simulation, á la the popular science fiction film The Matrix?
-If not, how can we know that this is not the case – on what basis could such beliefs be justified?
-Does it really matter if we cannot, with certainty, rule out such skeptical scenarios?
-And would it make any difference to us, for better or worse, if we actually were living in the Matrix?
+Could it be, for example, that the “real world” in which we believe ourselves to live is actually a computer program, á la The Matrix?
+If not, then how can we know that this is not the case – what is our evidence or justification for ruling out, with certainty, such a scenario?
+What, if any, are the implications of skeptical scenarios for more ordinary knowledge – what, if anything, can we, as believers aiming at knowledge, learn from such apparently fantastic and improbable hypotheses?
+And would it make any ethical difference – would our lives be better or worse off, and in what ways – if we actually are living in the Matrix?

-In attempting to answer these questions, we read selections from philosophical classics such as Plato’s Republic and René Descartes’ Meditations, as well as work by contemporary philosophers David Mitsuo Nixon, Carolyn Korsmeyer, and Jim Pryor.
+In attempting to answer these questions, we read selections from philosophical classics such as Plato’s Republic and René Descartes’ Meditations, as well as articles by contemporary philosophers David Mitsuo Nixon and Jim Pryor.

 Specific course detail such as hours and instructors are subject to change at the discretion of the University.
 Not all instructors listed for a course teach all sections of that course.